-An appraiser from Honolulu’s Real Property Assessment Division will determine the assessed value of a property on October 1st of any given year.
-The appraiser will look at 5 comparable sales (ideally comparable sales in the same building, but could also be comparable sales in other buildings), which have sold prior to June 30th and then also take in to account any possible market movements July through September to determine the assessed value on October 1st.
-The October 1st assessed value is used to determine property taxes due the following fiscal year.
+An appraiser from Honolulu’s Real Property Assessment Division will determine the assessed value of a property on October 1 of any given year.
+The appraiser will look at 5 comparable sales (ideally comparable sales in the same building, but could also be comparable sales in other buildings), which have sold prior to June 30 and then also take in to account any possible market movements – July through September – to determine the assessed value on October 1.
+The October 1 assessed value is used to determine property taxes due the following fiscal year.

-Example: October 1, 2017 assessed value is used to determine property taxes due fiscal 2018, which runs from July 1, 2018 through June 30, 2019.
+October 1, 2020 assessed value is used to determine property taxes due fiscal 2021 – July 1, 2021 through June 30, 2022.

-So how does the appraiser at the Real Property Assessment Division determine an assessed value for a unit in a to be completed condo where there are no recorded sales?
+So how does the appraiser determine an assessed value for a unit in a to be completed condo where there are no recorded sales?

-The appraiser will put a lot of weight on building costs – typically substantially lower than the actual market value – and that means the October 1st assessed value is likely to be low compared to the actual market value.
+The appraiser will put a lot of weight on building costs – typically substantially lower than the actual market value – and that means the October 1 assessed value is likely to be low compared to the actual market value.

 I called the Real Property Assessment Division and spoke with an appraiser who had appraised a unit in Anaha and asked her on this matter.
-She – the appraiser – told me Anaha was pretty much completed by October 1, 2017 and she therefore used 5 comparable sales in nearby and similar buildings (sold prior to June 30, 2017) to determine the assessed value.
+She told me Anaha was pretty much completed by October 1, 2017 and she therefore used 5 comparable sales in nearby and similar buildings (sold prior to June 30, 2017) to determine the assessed value.
 I asked her what are the determining factors to be considered pretty much completed and to my surprise there were no clear guidelines – subjectively determined by the appraiser.
 I was told if a project is about 95% complete then they would likely look at comparable sales, but if project is only 75% complete then they would probably focus more on cost of building the project in determining the assessed value.